melvin0008/smlCalculator/README.md

 smlCalculator
 =============

-Scientific high performance Calculator using sml as backend Not yet complete
+Scientific high performance Calculator using sml.
+Not yet complete